rtCamp/ps-analysis-tool-wiki/PSAT-Settings-and-Permissions.md

 <img width="742" alt="PSAT Multitab" src="images/settings/psat_v0.5_settings_multitab_debbuging_07_02.jpg">

 > [!TIP]
-> You can enable Multi-tab debugging with query prarmeter by adding `?psat_multitab=on` in your URL.
+> You can enable Multi-tab debugging with query prarmeter by adding `psat_multitab=on` in your URL.

 ## PSAT Permissions